wacilpong/blog/content/post/blockchain-4.md

 ```

 1. Directory is the IPC endpoint url of geth
-2. just copy it from terminal (startblockchain.sh)
+2. Copy it from terminal (startblockchain.sh)

 <br>
 ### - startmist.sh